Evan-Tyo/Blog/content/drafts/setting-up-gitlabs.md

 - Viewing all issues, requests, and analytics for projects in the group
 - Communicate with all group members within a group
 - Creating subgroups for additional structuring

+There are two options for creating a group:
+- Create Group: Design a group from scratch
+- Import Group: Pull in a group from another GitLab instance

 For more details involving groups navigate to the [GitLabs Groups](https://docs.gitlab.com/ee/user/group/) page.